34306/TrollStoreiPA/README.md

 * WallpaperSetter: Easily change your light/dark wallpaper.
 * WifiScanner: Checking your wifi signal.
 * Wifi List: Show the wifi password you used to connect.
+* Zebra: Package manager like Cydia or Sileo.

 <br>